leohidalgo/videogo-ios/README.md

 | l10n           | Execute `swiftgen` in the `Packages/Core/Localizable` package, generate the enum `L10n` with all text keys.
 | lint           | Execute `swiftlint` at the root of the project, this allows you validate the app and its packages.
 | snapshot_tests | Execute all snapshot tests using `swift-snapshot-testing`, validating UI consistency across views.
+| tests          | Execute all tests, validating the behavior across the app.
 | xcodeproj      | Generate the `*.xcodeproj` with `XcodeGen` for the app.